wolftype/versor/README.md

 Gui
 ---

 The examples/*.cpp files include bindings to the GLV framework for windowing and user interface controls.
-A GLVApp class and GLVInterface class provide the necessary glue to get started quickly.
+This provides the minumum necessary glue to get started quickly building your own GA based graphics applications.

 The interface has a built in gui, mouse info, and keyboard info stored.

-	static Circle circle;
+	Circle circle;
 	Touch(inteface, circle);
 	Draw(circle);